 Most pets love to play.
 My cat can play with an old knitting needle for hours.
 When you have a dog you will see him acting silly when going out for a walk.
 Whether it’s chasing a bird, or running around making funny jumps, he will always find something he likes.
 Find something you love doing and start doing it!
-Playing isn’t just for kids or pets.
+So what do pets teach us?
+That playing isn’t just for kids or pets.
 Playing on a regular basis enhances your creativity, opens up your mind and true spirit.
 Go outside, dance around in the house when you’re alone, be crazy and have fun!

 4. Take walks